3 Tips (and 3 Resources) for Sticking with Exercise

 When you can, getting outside to walk or do another activity can be important for your mental health.

 Make it easier:

 BCBSRI members can take free in-person fitness classes at Your Blue StoreSM locations in Cranston, East Providence, Lincoln, and Warwick.
 Sign up for a class at bcbsri.com/events.
 All fitness levels are welcome.
 You can also visit the BCBSRI Facebook page to find videos of the classes that you can do at home.2

 3. Use the buddy system.

-If you have kids, they may not have the same kind of recess or sports practice that they did pre-pandemic.
-So being active together is good for everyone—do some hula hooping, have a dance party, do a superhero workout video.
+If you have kids, being active together is good for everyone.
+You can do some hula hooping, have a dance party, or try a superhero workout video.